Arctotherium: Tremarctinae

+Traditionally based on morphological data, Arctodus and Arcotherium were thought to be more closely related to each other than to Tremarctos.
+A 2016 mitochondrial DNA study found that the mitochondrial genome of Arctotherium is closer to the spectacled bear (Tremarctos ornatus), than to Arctodus of North America.
+The authors of the study suggested that this implied Arcotherium and Arctodus evolved large size in a convergent manner.

+Recent research suggests that Arctotherium either emerged from the Tremarctos genus or was a sister lineage to Tremarctos, Plionarctos harroldum may have been the ancestor of both genera as a transitional P. c.f. harroldum specimen from Washington state (2.9Ma) appears to be evolutionarily intermediate between P. harroldum and T. floridanus.

 South America

 The oldest dated confirmed remains of Arctotherium in South America are those of the gigantic A. angustidens from Buenos Aires, Argentina.
-What the evolutionary history of Arctotherium was beforehand, particularly regarding its sudden significant size, is unclear.
+What the evolutionary history of Arctotherium was beforehand, particularly regarding its sudden significant size, is unclear, though ursids are believed to have been part of the second phase of the Great Biotic Interchange, which is believed to have begun 1.8Ma.
 A. angustidens remains have been dated to between 1Ma to 0.7 Ma of the Pleistocene, which corresponds with the Ensenadan period (although the younger dates are uncertain).

 A. angustidens went extinct at the start of the Lujanian (~700,000 years ago), replaced by medium-sized Arctotherium species.
 The first recorded successor species was A. vetustum (Middle Pleistocene), then shortly thereafter by the more robustly built A. bonariense (Middle / Late Pleistocene), along with A. tarijense (Middle Pleistocene to the Early Holocene).
 While the smallest but most widespread species, A. wingei, is only confirmed from the Late Pleistocene and Early Holocene, the species' more tropical disposition is thought to greatly limit fossilisation.
 That, along with A. wingeis more ancestral position in Arctotherium, suggests an origin in the Middle Pleistocene.

-Within Arctotherium, two clades are thought to exist- A. bonariense and A. tarijense have been described as the most derived species of the genus, whilst A. vetustum and A. wingei are regarded the most archaic, even more so than A. angustidens.
-Of these successor species, A. tarijense and A. wingei are by far the most successful when taking into account temporal & geographic range, and the frequency of fossil finds.
-A separate Andean form of Arctotherium is also suggested to have existed at the end of the Pleistocene, if those finds aren't representative of the currently Holocene-restricted T. ornatus.

-Curiously, while Arctotherium's known species dramatically shrank in size after A. angustidens, Arctodus underwent the opposite transformation, transitioning from the medium-sized A. pristinus to the gigantic A. simus by the end of the Pleistocene.